MicrosoftDocs/bot-docs/articles/language-generation/functions-injected-from-language-generation.md

 # Functions injected from the language generation library

-The following article details how to inject functions from the [Language Generation](../v4sdk/bot-builder-concept-language-generation.md) library.
+The following article details how to inject functions from the [Language generation (LG)](../v4sdk/bot-builder-concept-language-generation.md) library.

 ## ActivityAttachment